JanhaviY/NXTECH-Python-Task-No-1/README.md

 The project is about taking a screenshot using python libraries like pyautogui, tkinter.
+The screenshot taken also shows the tkinter window.
+One can by using the time library just lapse the tkinter window for few seconds while the screenshot is being taken.
+This is what I could think and it worked out well.